 Nest Box Strewing Herbs

-In the Homesteader’s Herbal Companion, The Ultimate Guide to Growing, Preserving, and Using Herbs, Amy Fewell suggests using fresh herb in the summer, when they are abundant, and dried herbs in the off seasons to keep nesting boxes pest free, clean, and fragrant.
+In the Homesteader’s Herbal Companion, The Ultimate Guide to Growing, Preserving, and Using Herbs, Amy Fewell suggests using fresh herbs in the summer, when they are abundant, and dried herbs in the off seasons to keep nesting boxes pest free, clean, and fragrant.
 Place a large handful of the herbs right in the nesting boxes with the straw you normally line the nesting boxes with.
+Consider foraging for these 10 Medicinal Herbs in the Fall until you get your herb garden established.

 Any fragrant and abundant herb will work well, but try a combination of any of the above herbs if you have them growing.